ccs25ropscon/ROPSCON/README.md

  ```Bash
  bash run.sh
 ```
-(View more specific logs, including the process of ABSE, by adding 'RUST_LOG=TRACE' to the process)
+(View more specific logs, by adding 'RUST_LOG=TRACE' to the process)

 ## Multi-host Config Generation